How do I Complain?

 If it is, you first need to have sent a formal letter of complaint to the company, or individual, and allowed them sufficient time to deal with the matter and respond.
 Please note that the association and its members are not legally obliged to deal with third party advisors, however, they will normally deal with bona fide organisations but only if they can show that they have written authority to act.

 If you remain dissatisfied with the response from the member company you may then refer the matter to the association.
+Please note that the association does not accept complaints via email nor does it correspond via email on complaint issues.

 What do I need to send to the association?